Easy Peasy You

 Here are a few tips for each step of your basic routine:

-If you used a mild cleanser during the zero therapy and liked it, then stick with it.
-Otherwise, look for another mild cleanser.
-It is best to use a cleanser with very mild surfactants.
-Surfactants that are too harsh will wash too much oil out of your skin and have a drying effect.
-As a result, your skin will lose moisture, which it desperately needs now after the perioral dermatitis.
+If you used a mild cleanser during the zero-treatment phase and liked it, stick with it.
+Otherwise, find a different mild cleanser.
+Ideally, use a cleanser with very mild surfactants.
+Harsh surfactants will strip too much of your skin's natural oils and have a drying effect.
+Consequently, your skin will lose moisture, which it desperately needs now after the perioral dermatitis.

-After all, your skin was deliberately neglected a little during the zero therapy period.
-Now it's time to make up for that.
-But in moderation, in a healthy and mild way.
-By the way , soap is not a mild cleanser .
-Ash soaps and supposedly mild soaps are also not suitable at all.
+Ultimately, your skin was deliberately neglected a bit during the period of zero-cleansing.
+It's time to make up for that now.
+However, do so in moderation, healthily, and gently.
+Incidentally, soap is not a gentle cleanser .
+Even ash soaps and supposedly mild soaps are completely unsuitable.

-It's best if your cleanser doesn't contain any strong active ingredients .
-You shouldn't use peeling cleansers during this phase either.
-This would unnecessarily irritate your skin.
+Your cleanser should ideally not contain any strong active ingredients .
+You should also avoid using exfoliating cleansers during this phase, as these would unnecessarily irritate your skin.

-Toners are generally not necessary in a basic routine.
-Many toners contain moisturizers or active ingredients that could easily overwhelm your skin after zero therapy.
-Our black tea toner, on the other hand, is specifically designed for perioral dermatitis - and does not contain any additional moisturizers.
+Toners are generally not necessary in a basic skincare routine.
+Many toners contain moisturizers or active ingredients that could easily overwhelm your skin after a period of minimal skincare.
+Our black tea toner, on the other hand, is specifically formulated for perioral dermatitis – and doesn't contain any additional moisturizers.

 - Tags: Periorale Dermatitis